Everything You Need To Know About Using Adaptogens For Stress & Energy

 During times of fatigue, mental and physical stress, rhodiola helps balance the body’s cortisol secretion, promoting sustainable energy levels and feelings of calmness.
 Rhodiola is also beneficial in improving mental performance, concentration, and memory, particularly when under stress.

-Both an adaptogen and a superfood, maca is a Peruvian root vegetable which works to balance hormone production and improve libido, fertility, and mood.
+Both an adaptogen and a superfood, maca is a Peruvian root vegetable that works to balance hormone production and improve libido, fertility, and mood.
 When taken consistently, maca also works on the HPA-axis, enhancing the function of the hypothalamus and pituitary gland, which balances the adrenal glands.
+Try maca in the Nutra Organics Lover’s Latte which blends it with fellow mood and libido stimulating herbs like tribulus, damiana, and horny goat weed as well as cacao and naturally sweet monk fruit to create a deliciously sensual hot chocolate.

 A medicinal mushroom, cordyceps provides energy without the jitteriness of caffeine.
 It can be used to boost stamina, and prolong and restore energy, making it the ideal pre-workout drink.
 Some endurance athletes use cordyceps to prolong time until exhaustion during exercise.